AydinHassan/magento-core-composer-installer/README.md

          }
     }

-The above config will, install everything from the core package, except the file `.htaccess`, it will will group all files under `lib\Zend` in the `htdocs\.gitignore` file.
+The above config will, install everything from the core package, except the file `.htaccess`, it will group all files under `lib\Zend` in the `htdocs\.gitignore` file.
 And it will wipe the `htdocs\.gitignore` every time Magento is updated or removed.